king398/SainaRanesk/README.md

 **One of the key challenges we face in this task is the high level of noise and low signal-to-noise ratio in the audio recordings we're working with.
-This can make it difficult to accurately transcribe and translate the content of the audio files, as the noise can obscure the words and make them harder to understand.
+This can make it difficult to accurately transcribe and translate the content of the audio files, as the noise can obscure the words and make them harder to understand.Since the model is likely to come across a diverse set of languages and dialects in production,a robust Zero-Shot model is the only feasible solution.
 That's where OpenAI Whisper Large-V2 comes in.
 Whisper Large-V2 is a state-of-the-art machine learning model that has been specifically designed to excel at handling audio files with high levels of noise and low signal-to-noise ratios.
 Its extensive training on a dataset of 680,000 hours of audio in 100 languages (as a point of comparison, GigaSpeech , which comes 2nd place to Whisper in